Kristin Halvorsen: Background

+Personal life

 Kristin Halvorsen's parents are Leif Georg Halvorsen, a civil engineer, and Marit Larsen, a teacher.
 Kristin is married to Charlo Halvorsen, an editor at Norsk Rikskringkasting.

 Controversies

 Kindergarten coverage promise

 In the electoral campaign of the 2005 election Halvorsen announced that she would leave politics if the government would not be able to provide all citizens with kindergarten for their children by the end of 2007, and proclaimed that "this is so important for me that you'll get rid of me if we don't accomplish this".
 While she stood firmly by her announcement even two months after the election, she in October 2006 simply withdrew her promise, stating that "what I have said is that we'll have full coverage in 2007.
 But nobody will get rid of me if full coverage is missing in one or two municipalities".
 By the end of 2007, 90 percent of municipalities will be able to offer kindergarten for all applicants, with the not fully covered constituting approximately 43 municipalities in Norway.